JvPaciello/Store-with-react/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## credits:
+## Credits:
-Repository of the guitar store API owner: https://github.com/VWRoli/guitar-store
+Repository of the guitar store API owner: https://github.com/VWRoli/guitar-store-api